brandur/sorg/content/drafts/mongodb.md

 * By adding a uniqueness constraint, you can guarantee that two accounts cannot be created with the same email address, even if two requests try to do so simultaneously.
-* Say that any single account is owns many apps.
+* Say that any single account owns many apps.
 By using a foreign key constraint with `ON DELETE CASCADE`, you can guarantee that no app will ever be orphaned if its parent account is deleted.
 * Say that any single account belongs to a team.
 By using a foreign key constraint with `ON DELETE RESTRICT`, you can guarantee that a team can never be deleted as long as any accounts under it are still active.